MazBot Logo MazBot Docs

 400 Bad Request Malformed JSON, invalid message parameters, or invalid reply ID triggers.

-401 Unauthorized Expired, invalid, or missing JWT Bearer Token in `Authorization` header.
+401 Unauthorized Missing API key; expired, invalid, or missing JWT Bearer token.

 404 Not Found Target database records (like contact ID or room ID) do not exist or belong to another client.